‘What do I really want?’ Part I - Developing your narrative

 And he said, ‘No, no, no. No, we're going to set some goals.’

-One woman wrote it as a letter to her best friend.
+One woman wrote her narratias a letter to her best friend.

 Her message to her friend started with, ‘I'm just leaving France after my six-month sojourn.
 I've bought a house here.
 I'm coming back to Australia to work as an sustainability advisor to boards.
 My daughter Jane is just having her first child, my first grandchild.’